 Truth and lies are facts of life.
-Where there are humans, there are truth and lies.
+Where there are humans, there are truths and lies.
 Like all concepts, humans use symbols to represent these concepts.
-Here we’ve rounded up the most widely accepted symbols of truth and lies.
-For a quick look, go here to check out the graphic on symbols of truth and lies.

-Symbols of Truth
+The Symbols of Truth

 From symbolic objects to religious emblems, here are the most popular symbols of truth around the world: